CodingMush/homeassistant-brokkoli/async_update_fix.md

 ## Verification
 - Syntax check passed successfully
-- Implementation now matches the pattern used in [VirtualSensor](file:///d:/Python/git/homeassistant-brokkoli/custom_components/plant/sensor.py#L2253-L2387)
+- Implementation now matches the pattern used in previously fixed sensor classes
 - Consistent with the project's requirement to avoid calling non-existent parent methods